kevin2018pg/pytorch-notes/README.md

 --------------------------------------------------------------------------------

-This repository provides tutorial code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
-In the tutorial, most of the models were implemented with less than 30 lines of code.
+This repository provides my notes code for deep learning researchers to learn [PyTorch](https://github.com/pytorch/pytorch).
+In my notes, most of the models were implemented with less than 30 lines of code.